Ritambhara: Competitions

-Ritambhara Prelims - This is held on the first day of Antaragni, witnessing participation from about 20 college teams, which compete to be selected further by the jury for the Finale round.
+Ritambhara Prelims - Held on the first day of Antaragni, this event features approximately 20 college teams competing for selection by the jury for the final round.

-Ritambhara Finale - On the next day of Prelims, the selected teams compete further, of which one team with a great éclat is declared as the winner and one to be the runner-up.
-The best performing models are given the titles of Mr. Ritambhara and Ms. Ritambhara.
+Ritambhara Finale - On the day following the Prelims, the selected teams compete further.
+One team is declared the winner, and another is named the runner-up.
+The best-performing models receive the titles of Mr. Ritambhara and Ms. Ritambhara.

-Diseñador - On the third day, we give designers an opportunity to completely design an entire wardrobe along with the accessories to accentuate the model and bring out the character of your dreams.
+Diseñador - On the third day, designers are given the opportunity to create a complete wardrobe, including accessories, to highlight the model and bring their envisioned character to life.